Javier-Alejandro-Torres/ArtificialVision/README.md

 # ArtificialVision
-Scratches from artificial vision course
+Scratches from artificial vision course based on OpenCV learning for python.